 Most people who love running say some version of “When I first started running, I couldn’t do it for more than two minutes.
 I was out of breath.
 My body hurt, my lungs hurt, and I thought: This isn’t fun.
 But I am so happy I stuck with it because now I can run for miles, and I can’t imagine my life without running.”

-Don’t use how hard or how easy it is when you first jog as a gauge on whether or not you should become a runner.
-Just know right now as you read this, that starting isn’t easy.
+Don’t use how hard or how easy it is when you are on your first run as a gauge of whether or not you should become a runner.
+Just know right now, as you read this, that starting isn’t easy.

 You have to get your body conditioned to running before you get to a place where jogging becomes enjoyable.
-So you definitely don’t want to judge yourself or running first time out.
-I
+So you definitely don’t want to judge yourself or running your first time out.

 Related: 5 Reasons to Start Running

-Start with quick intervals like run 1 minute and walk for 2 minutes or run for 3 minutes and walk for 1 minute.
+- Start with quick intervals like run 1 minute and walking for 2 minutes or running for 3 minutes and walking for 1 minute.
 Choose whatever interval feels doable and keeps you moving!
-Eventually you’ll be able to increase your running time and decrease your walking time as you get more comfortable.
+Eventually, you’ll be able to increase your running time and decrease your walking time as you get more comfortable.

 Part of why runners love to run or jog is because you don’t need any equipment, you don’t have to get to a group class at a certain time, and you don’t need a membership.
 You don’t have to buy hand weights or master choreography.

 You lace up those running shoes, put on that sports bra and dash out your front door.
 (Well, maybe put on some other running attire too, but you get my gist.)
 It’s a relationship for you, your running shoes and your playlist.

 With a little bravery, you can run in all sorts of weather too.
 Don’t forget to notice how nice it is to be able to get in a heart-pumping workout by just leaving your house.